SUTDNLP/NNTransitionSegmentor/README.md

 Input data format
 ======
-one line one sentene, with words seperated by spaces
+one line one sentence, with words seperated by spaces